 Fire Safety is for everyone including our children.
 Come explore the the world of safety for children ranging in age from three-years-old to 17.

-For children, interest in fire is natural.
-Setting fires is not.
-It can be deadly.
-Recent statistics show out of every 100 people who die in child set fires, 85 are other children.
+For children, interest in fire is natural, but setting fires is not.
+And the consequences can be deadly.
+Recent statistics show out of every 100 people who die in fires set by child, 85 are other children.

 The North Charleston Fire Department’s Juvenile Firesetter Intervention Program is committed to preventing future fire setting behavior.
 The program counsels children and their families about fire safety with the goal of stopping firesetting behavior.
 It is based on the United States Fire Administration, NFA, Juvenile Firestter Intervention Specialist Program.

 The program is a collaborative effort between fire investigators, fire suppression personnel, the fire prevention division, law enforcement and mental health professionals.
 The firesetter can be referred to the program from any of the above agencies.
 In addition, the school district or juvenile justice system may refer a student to the program.
 Parents can also volunteer to participate with their children.

 A trained interviewer from the department will visit with you and your child to assess the fire setting behavior and any challenges the child faces.
 Once it is determined if the incidents was accidental, curiosity or the signs of a deeper issue recommendations are made.
 An intensive fire prevention educational program is designed around your child’s age and fire event.
 Referrals may be made to other agencies to further assist your child and family.